Jyrki Katainen: Vice-President of the European Commission

-Katainen resigned as the chairman of Finland's National Coalition Party and as the Finnish Prime Minister in June 2014 and was elected as European Commissioner on 16 July 2014.
-He was later confirmed as Vice-President-designate for jobs, growth, investment and competitiveness in the European Commission.
-Katainen's new responsibilities as Vice-President are to formulate recommendations to ensure that Member States' economies are on a path of sustainable of growth and job creation, to supervise the Union's common currency (the euro) and to produce the Commission's regular economic forecasts and economic indicators.
+Katainen resigned as the chairman of Finland's National Coalition Party and as the Finnish prime minister in June 2014 and was elected as European Commissioner on 16 July 2014.
+He was later confirmed as vice-president-designate for jobs, growth, investment and competitiveness in the European Commission.
+Katainen's new responsibilities as vice-president are to formulate recommendations to ensure that member states' economies are on a path of sustainable of growth and job creation, to supervise the Union's common currency (the euro) and to produce the commission's regular economic forecasts and economic indicators.

 According to Swedish social democrat Marita Ulvskog, "Katainen's strength is that he comes from a Nordic country, and he understands the importance of strong social partners in the labor market.
 We cannot solve the (Euro) crisis without social dialogue, and he understands this."
 Katainen has been assigned the task of finding €300 billion to invest in the growth and economy of the European Union.

 In a 2015 interview, the former prime minister of Finland quickly pointed out that "investment is truly a golden thread that weaves together everything that we do – we need to invest in our people, in our partnerships and in our planet".
 This means not only "giving people the skills they need for the 21st century economy", but also promoting "mobility inside and outside the union, in a way that supports economic growth and social cohesion, protects against external threats and contributes to international development".

 Ahead of the 2019 European Parliament election, Katainen was named among potential spitzenkandidats for the European People's Party.
 However, in June 2018, Katainen announced that he was not seeking candidacy and instead was going to leave politics after the end of his term in the commission.

 Life after politics

 After leaving politics, Katainen was appointed president of SITRA for a term of five years.
+In June 2023, Katainen was named head of the financial group Nordea's public affairs unit.